-Stephen York Editorial Services: Terms and Conditions of Business
+Stephen York Editorial Services: Terms and Conditions of Business for proofreading

 ‘Work’ shall mean all goods and services supplied by ‘SYES’

 ‘SYES’ shall mean the business carried out by Stephen York trading as Stephen York Editorial Services

 1. These terms and conditions apply to any work done for the Client by SYES unless varied by agreement in writing.

 2. The Client is under no obligation to offer SYES work; neither is SYES under any obligation to accept work offered by the Client.

 3. The SYES will provide service(s) as mutually agreed, confirmed in writing by the Client.

 4. The work will be carried out unsupervised at such times and places as determined by SYES, using his own equipment.